 Long-Term Mental Effects of Alcohol

-Alcohol use may provide temporary relief to someone struggling with emotional or mental health.
+Alcohol use may temporarily relieve someone struggling with emotional or mental health.
 Over the long term, however, alcohol abuse can make these problems worse.
 Consuming alcohol as a way to cope can lead to an alcohol use disorder — the clinical term for alcohol addiction.

-Individuals with an alcohol use disorder show certain symptoms, such as continuing to drink even when it affects mental and physical health or causes problems in relationships with family and friends.
-In other words, the problems a person tries to fix with alcohol may actually worsen as alcohol addiction develops.
+Individuals with an alcohol use disorder show specific symptoms, such as continuing to drink even when it affects their mental and physical health or causes problems in relationships with family and friends.
+In other words, the issues a person tries to fix with alcohol may worsen as alcohol addiction develops.

 Other long-term effects of alcohol abuse include issues with learning and memory, social problems, and mental health issues like anxiety and depression.
-Overall, alcohol has a negative effect on emotional and mental health, even if it temporarily numbs emotions or creates feelings of euphoria.
+Overall, alcohol hurts emotional and mental health, even if it temporarily numbs emotions or creates feelings of euphoria.

 The first step in treatment is medical detox.
-It will help you navigate the complicated withdrawal process, but it doesn’t address patterns of thought and behavior that contribute to heroin abuse.
+It will help you navigate the complicated withdrawal process but doesn’t address patterns of thought and behavior contributing to heroin abuse.
 Various treatment approaches and settings can help provide the ongoing support necessary to maintain long-term sobriety after you complete detox.

 Cravings are very common during detox and can be challenging to overcome.
 This often leads to relapse.
 Constant medical care provided during inpatient treatment helps prevent relapse.
-Clinicians can provide necessary medication and medical expertise to lessen cravings and the emotional effects of alcohol withdrawals.
+Clinicians can offer the necessary medication and medical expertise to lessen cravings and the emotional effects of alcohol withdrawals.